Network-And-Services/optical-failure-dataset/README.md

 Each amplifier has been configured in constant gain mode, that allows to enter each span with 0dBm of optical power.
 The reverse link, from SPO2 to SPO1 is in back-to-back configuration, presenting a 10dB attenuator.
 ![Testbed](testbed.jpg)

+## Dataset details
+The dataset is composed of more than 10.000 samples, which are gathered from both the SPO devices and the amplifiers, every 3,5 seconds.

+For each SPO, the following metrics are retrieved:
+- Optical Signal to Noise Ratio (OSNR)
+- Bit Error Rate (BER)

+For each amplifier instead, we retrieved:
+- Input Power
+- Ouput Power

+For this reason, the csv has been structrured with the following fields:
+- **Timestamp**: Unix format.
+- **Type**: which has two possible values according to which device the metric is referring to:
+  - *Infrastructure*, for the amplifiers.
+  - *Devices*, for the SPO devices.
+- **ID**: which refers to the id used in the testbed picture:
+  - *SPO1*;
+  - *SPO2*;
+  - *Ampli1*;
+  - *Ampli2*;
+  - *Ampli3*;
+  - *Ampli4*.
+- **BER**: only for the SPOs related entries.
+- **OSNR**: only for the SPOs related entries.
+- **InputPower**: only for the amplifiers related entries.
+- **OutputPower**: only for the amplifiers related entries.

+This 10 hours dataset is divided in two half:
+- 5 hours in normal network condition;
+- 5 hours with periodic failures.

+More precisely, in the second half we used the WSS to dastrically increase the attenuation every 4 minutes, and so putting the network in a failure condition for 1 minute.
+After that, the WSS is reconfigured so that the network starts working properly again.

+The entry with timestamp *1624471835* represents the starting point of the second half.